gczene/ember-cli-component-class-name/README.md

 # Ember-CLI-component-class-name

-This simple component adds a css class name automatically to the components based on its name.
+This simple component adds a css class name automatically to the components based on their name.
 The reason to build it was to help acceptance tests when you test the existance of a component or you want to `find` it.

 E.g.
 ```hbs